brononius/wasteScale/README.md

 ## 5. ToDo
+- [ ] create hardware box
 - [ ] Clean up code
-- [ ] Make flexible to installation path?
+- [ ] Make more flexible to installation path?
+Something else then /diy/.
 - [ ] Find a better way for initial calibration, based on UDEV
 - [ ] Clear screen before shutdown?
 Else always 'Ready/offline/...'?
-- [ ] data door te sturen openHAB via mqtt 			item=kind
-- [ ] data door te sturen openHAB via mqtt			mqtt value=weight
 - [ ] check for auto disconnect?
 Save batteries wiiboard!?
-- [ ] create hardware box
+- [ ] Log battery levels?
 - [ ] Doublecheck the weight values, seems to have a difference when weight is left, middle or right?
+I've got the feeling that his can be improved somehow.